 We recognise, however, that farm assurance programmes differ widely in their approach to strategies for limiting the use of critically important antibiotics and we have not yet determined a pathway to deliver effectively on this commitment.
-Our intention is to prioritise setting an objective for this commitment during 2023.
+Our intention is to prioritise setting an objective for this commitment during 2024.

-7. To recognise that body alterations (e.g. beak trimming, tail docking, castration) are carried out within some farming systems, to prevent a perceived greater harm.
-To seek alternative farming systems which end the need for routine mutilations and to ensure that where mutilations are deemed strictly necessary, they are carried out against robust procedures by qualified staff, ideally under anaesthesia and providing pain relief.
+7. To end the use of routine mutilations for all species, by sourcing from alternative farming systems.
+In the interim, where mutilations are deemed strictly necessary, they must be carried out against robust procedures by qualified staff, ideally under anaesthesia and providing pain relief.